 We are a member, through certain subsidiaries, of the Federal Home Loan Bank of Indianapolis, the Federal Home Loan Bank of Cincinnati, the Federal Home Loan Bank of Atlanta and the Federal Home Loan Bank of New York, (collectively, the "FHLBs").
 As a member we have the ability to obtain short-term cash advances, subject to certain minimum collateral requirements.
-At December 31, 2020 and 2019, \$0 and \$650, respectively, were outstanding under our short-term FHLB borrowings.
-Outstanding short-term FHLB borrowings at December 31, 2019 had fixed interest rates of 1.664%.
+At December 31, 2021 and 2020, \$275 and \$0, respectively, were outstanding under our short-term FHLB borrowings.
+Outstanding short-term FHLB borrowings at December 31, 2021 had fixed interest rates of 0.180%.

 Through certain subsidiaries, we have entered into multiple 364-day lines of credit (the "Subsidiary Credit Facilities") with separate lenders for general corporate purposes.
-The Subsidiary Credit Facilities provide combined credit of up to \$300.
+The Subsidiary Credit Facilities provide combined credit of up to \$200.
 The interest rate on each line of credit is based on the LIBOR rate plus a predetermined rate.
 Our ability to borrow under the lines of credit is subject to compliance with certain covenants.
-At December 31, 2020 and 2019, \$0 and \$50, respectively, were outstanding under our Subsidiary Credit Facilities.
+At each of December 31, 2021 and 2020, \$0 was outstanding under our Subsidiary Credit Facilities.